nottrobin/maas-docs/en/intro-new.md

-Title: What's new in 2.6
-TODO:
-table_of_contents: True

-# What's new in 2.6

 Welcome to MAAS 2.6, a major update to [Canonical's][canonical] *Metal as a Service* - The smartest way to manage bare metal.